 The Royal Military College of Canada

-1. The Royal Military College of Canada (RMC) is located in Kingston, Ontario, on the site of one of the most strategically important sites of the War of 1812, the Kingston Naval Dockyard.
-Here, as they have since 1876, Naval/Officer Cadets receive military, academic, physical fitness and bilingualism training over four years, leading to a commission as a Second Lieutenant/Acting Sub-Lieutenant in the Canadian Armed Forces and an undergraduate degree in one of the three academic fields of study: Arts, Science, or Engineering.
+The Royal Military College of Canada (RMC) is located in Kingston, Ontario, on the site of one of the most strategically important sites of the War of 1812, the Kingston Naval Dockyard.
+Here, as they have since 1876, Naval/Officer Cadets receive military, academic, physical fitness, and bilingualism training and education over four years, leading to a commission as a Second Lieutenant/Acting Sub-Lieutenant in the Canadian Armed Forces (CAF) and an undergraduate degree in one of the three academic fields of study: Social Sciences and Humanities, Science or Engineering.

 The Memorial Arch Parade

-6. FYOP is your introduction to life as a Cadet at RMC and is a demanding, memorable experience.
-You will learn everything that you need to know to function as a Cadet while at RMC, from how to lay out your kit for inspection to the significance of Brucie and the Old Eighteen.
+FYOP is your introduction to life as a Cadet at RMC and is a demanding and memorable experience.
+During the period of 20 August to 16 September 2023, you will learn everything that you need to know to function as a Cadet while at RMC, develop teamwork skills and esprit de corps as well as hone your leadership abilities.

-7. If you are married and joining RMC as a First Year Cadet keep in mind that living off the campus is not an option.
-As an OCdt at RMC you will be required to live on campus.
-You will be required to reside 24 hours a day, 7 days a week on the RMC Campus.
-You must have any personal or administrative issues dealt with and a Family Care Plan in place before you depart for training at CFLRS.
+During this period you will be confined to the peninsula and your ability to maintain constant and regular contact with your friends and family may be curtailed.
+If you are married and joining RMC as a First Year Cadet keep in mind that living off the campus is not an option.
+During FYOP, you will be required to reside 24 hours a day, 7 days a week on the RMC Campus.
+You must have any personal or administrative issues dealt with and a Family Care Plan in place before you depart for training at RMC.